mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 # ...
 ```

+Making this focused change is easy because you only have to update a single, independent function.
-What if the receipt should be printed in a different format?
-All you have to do is change the function `write_receipt` and all other functions can stay the same.
+If other requirements change – what if the receipt must be printed in a different format? –, then all you have to do is find the appropriate function and update it.
-You get the point.

-The example I showed you was of a function that was doing too many things that go towards the same goal.
-Here, the example was processing an order.
+Everything else stays untouched.

 By splitting the different steps into smaller subfunctions, it becomes easier to update those steps when the requirements of your program change.

 Note, however, that you can argue that the function `process_order` _still_ does too many things, since it's validating the order, applying the discounts, and writing the receipt.
-The difference is that the function `process_order` is just the “driver” of your program now, since it takes some input but then passes everything along to all of the steps (subfunctions) required to process an order.
+Before, the function `process_order` contained all the code that did those things, but now it's just the “driver” of your program, passing the responsibility of computing the different steps to different functions.

 Sometimes, you want to add code to a function that is helpful to the developer or the user, but that is not directly related to the original goal of the function.
 For example, you may want to add logging to a function, a cache, or profiling.
-When you want to add these behaviours that are _orthogonal_ to the original objective of the function, you will want to [use a decorator](#decorators).
+When you want to add these behaviours that are _orthogonal_ to the original objective of the function, you will want to [use a decorator](#decorators), something you'll learn about later.

 ## The function signature